 Exercising ESOPs is a right of the employees and not an obligation.
 The employees may decide not to exercise the ESOPs even after they have signed the ESOP agreement.

-3. Exercising ESOPs entails a very huge cashflow?
+3. Exercising ESOPs entails a very huge cashflow.
 Why is it so?
 How to address it?

-The traditional ESOP plan requires the employees to arrange for funds – firstly, to purchase the shares and secondly, to pay tax on the notional gains on the exercise of ESOPs.
-This event involves a substantial cash outflow and acts as a deterrent to employees exercising the ESOPs, especially where the possibility of making gains in future is not clear.
+The traditional ESOP plan requires the employees to arrange for funds – firstly, to purchase the shares and secondly to pay tax on the notional gains on the exercise of ESOPs.
+This event involves a substantial cash outflow and acts as a deterrent to employees exercising the ESOPs, especially where the possibility of making gains in the future is not clear.

 The ESOP Agreement generally provides that the rights of the ESOP holder shall be protected in the event of a new investment or a merger / demerger.
 It may not be possible to contemplate exactly how the interests of the ESOP holders would be protected at the time of execution of the agreement.

 For instance, in the case of a merger of 2 entities, stock option holders of the amalgamating company may be granted ESOPs in the amalgamated company or provided an exit by way of cash settlement.
-The company may also allow the employees to elect for either of the options.

 6.What happens if there is a bonus or rights issue while the ESOPs have not yet vested?